 LibreOffice

 In the beginning there was a fork: After the takeover of Sun by Oracle, the future of the free office suite Open Office, which had emerged from the proprietary StarOffice, was in the stars.
 No wonder the LibreOffice fork quickly became standard on Ubuntu (and other Linux distributions).
-This has not changed, although OpenOffice continues to be developed as an Apache project as well.
+This has not changed, although OpenOffice was handed over by Oracle to the Apache Foundation and continued as a separate product.
 That kind of diversity is typical of the open source scene.
 As always in such cases, however, the question must be allowed why the wheel has to be invented twice instead of working together on a powerful alternative to Microsoft Office.

 Since version 6, which was released on January 31, 2018, the ribbons copied from Microsoft Office, called notebook bar in LibreOffice land, have also been successively implemented in all program parts.
 Since version 7.1, there is a configuration dialog for this during the initial installation.
 In older program versions, you have to activate the notebook bar manually.
 First, the experimental functions must be enabled via Tools > Options > Advanced, which requires a restart of LibreOffice.
 Then, under View > Tab Views, the new Notebook bar option is selectable.
 The classic menu can additionally be shown by selecting the Menu Bar option in the hamburger menu at the top right.